FRE101 - Elementary French I

 Continuation of French 311 on a more advanced level as reflected in conversation, composition and exercises in phonetic transcription.
 Prerequisite: FRE 311.
 (3 crs.)
 Spring.

-FRE341 - The Seventeenth Century and the Classical Age
+FRE341 - The 17th Century and the Classical Age

 FRE343 - The Age of French Romanticism: From the Napoleonic Empire to the Revolution of 1848